 “When I learned I could work in nonprofit management and help nonprofits be more effective and use their resources better, I found that really interesting,” she said.

-Kelley’s first workplace exposure to nonprofits was with the International Rescue Committee’s Atlanta office, which serves nearly 4,000 refugees each year.
+International Rescue Committee’s Atlanta office, which serves nearly 4,000 refugees each year.
 She gained experience with nonprofit management and followed it up with a second stint with the organization, this time focusing on fundraising.

 She built on that experience with an internship at the Roots and Wings Foundation, a community foundation in Budapest, Hungary, while studying abroad with the Leadership for Social Good Study Abroad Program this summer.
 In the fall, she worked as a special events intern with UNICEF USA, which serves as the fundraising arm for the global organization.